OpenMDAO/OpenMDAO-Framework/docs/mdao/optproblem.rst

 problem definition.
 Any problem that you want to solve using one of the automatic architectures has to be defined in the manner we showed you above.

-In the OpenMDAO standard library we have a number of optimization test problems defined for you to try out.
-These are located in the :ref:`openmdao.lib.optproblems <openmdao.lib.optproblems.api.py>` section of the standard library.
+In the OpenMDAO standard library, we have a number of optimization test problems defined for you to try out.
+These are located in the :ref:`openmdao.lib.optproblems <openmdao.lib.optproblems.api.py>` section of the library.

 So once you have defined your problem, you can solve it using any of the architectures in the OpenMDAO standard library (or you can define your own architecture to test out).